 Recommended read: The Hanging Coffins of Sagada, Philippines

 This one is not free but is a way to find cheap & delicious food.
-Binondo, the area of Manila popularly known as China town, is the most popular neighborhood for food.
+Binondo, the area of Manila popularly known as China town, is the most popular neighborhood for trying Filipino street food.

 The streets are lined up with various types of local dishes with a Chinese tinge, and the lanterns lit up the roads creating a different experience.
 The food is cheap, and there are many things to try for vegans as well.